martynasmat/netrunner/README.md

 **About**

-This is a work-in-progress tool for learning about WiFi security.
+This is a work-in-progress tool I created to learn more about wireless networks and WiFi security.
 More features coming soon (hopefully).

 **Current Features:**